 One smart investment that can cut costs and also give you a rich set of data is purchasing an inventory management technology.
 With inventory management, you can reverse engineer any item on your menu and know exactly how much an ingredient costs on a granular level.
 For example, if you know one slice of cheese is 1 cent, how much money could you save over time if you made sure the cooks only put on two slices of cheese rather than three on a cheeseburger over a month or a year?

-Additional ways to use your restaurant working capital for technology projects:
+Additional ways to use your restaurant capital for technology projects:

-How do you plan on using working capital for your restaurant?
+How do you plan on using capital for your restaurant?

-With accessible working capital that you can invest into your restaurant, and a clear, thought out strategy on how to use that capital, there are large amount of options to increase ROI.
+Now it’s your turn.
+With accessible capital that you can invest into your restaurant, and a clear, thought-out strategy on how to use that capital, there are lots of options to improve operations and increase your profitability.